ortlof/OSSM-M5-Remote/README.md

 3. Clone or Download this Repo for the OSSM https://github.com/ortlof/OSSM-Stroke
 4. Flash Code Like Described in this Readme https://github.com/KinkyMakers/OSSM-hardware/blob/master/OSSM%20PlatformIO%20Readme.md

-Version 1 PCB users will need to change your version to V1 in the config.h
+If you are one of the very small number of Version 1 PCB users, you will need to change your version to V1 in the config.h.
+The current version in GitHub is V2.